Changissnz/selfinterest/README.md

 initiatives can fall through or take detours into other initiatives.
 There is a difference in the manipulability present.
 “Self-interest” and utilitarianism are partly evident through the expression.
-But the “interest” to the “self” is of a lower level of difference than the objective/s of the “self”, due to chosen utility to the “self”.
+But the “interest” to the “self” is of a lower level of difference than to the objective/s of the “self”, due to chosen utility to the “self”.
 The “interest” and the “self” are separate only in wording, in the context of “self-interest”.
 But with utilitarianism, there is the “self”, their chosen utility given their span/s of choice, and their objective.
-The degree of change in expression by the self-interested has a higher potential of difference than that of the utilitarian, one who thinks and acts as a subject of the spatiotemporal setting, although not necessarily for objectives that lie in any spatiotemporal setting.
+The degree of change in expression for the self-interested has a higher potential of difference than that of the utilitarian, one who thinks and acts as a subject of the spatiotemporal setting, although not necessarily for objectives that lie in any spatiotemporal setting.
-In manipulation, “self-interest” remains as a force but expresses by something not from the original, free from it, due to effects of the external’s changes of the will’s directionality.
+In manipulation, “self-interest” remains as a force but expresses by something not from the original, free from it, due to effects from the external’s changes of the will’s directionality.
 The self-interested that decides on being utilitarian thinks and acts in ways not of the original to “self-interest”, if manipulated, and thus fails to be utilitarian in the required identity of the original.
 And the utilitarian